RESEARCH LABORATORY WEBSITES

 Learning and Skill Acquisition

 Research on learning and skill acquisition brings together many elements of memory, attention, and information processing.
 Current faculty research programs in learning and skill acquisition investigate: the development of reading ability; motor learning and generalization in normal subjects and clinical populations; mathematical models of classical learning theory such as Markov processes; the mapping of knowledge spaces to provide a principled basis for computer aided instruction.

-Batchelder, Berg, Brewer, Chubb, Dosher, D'Zmura, Grossman, Hickok, Kean, Krichmar, Liljeholm, Neftci, Pizlo, Saberi, Sperling, Srinivasan, Wright
+Berg, Brewer, Chubb, Dosher, D'Zmura, Grossman, Hickok, Krichmar, Liljeholm, Mednick, Neftci, Pizlo, Saberi, Sperling, Srinivasan, Wright

 A major research goal of the Department of Cognitive Sciences is to characterize the architecture and computational properties of human cognitive systems.
 Because models of cognitive systems must ultimately make contact with models of neural systems, many cognitive scientists have turned to neuroscience, both as an additional source of information in formulating and refining cognitive theories, and also to investigate the nature of the mind/brain relation itself.
 The biological foundation of perceptual, motor, and higher cognitive capacities is an area of interest to Cognitive Sciences faculty and affiliated faculty from the Department of Neurobiology and Behavior, the School of Medicine, and the Center for the Neurobiology of Learning and Memory.